 - Wall height and aspect grids as well as SVFs can be calculated from Pre-processor in UMEP.

 - The model is very sensitive to the timing global radiation, i.e.. that the peak of solar radiation occurs at local noon.
 If using a meteorological file included a longer dataset, this could be checked by comparing the global solar radiation and the theoretical maximum of solar radiation (I0) from a solar exposed point of interest.

 - Land cover grid should be in UMEP format.

-- A boolean building grid (building = 0, ground = 1) must be present, This grid is created either from a land cover or a ground DEM in conjunction with the building and ground DSM.
+- A boolean building grid (building = 0, ground = 1) is used in the model.
+This grid is created either from the land cover grid or the ground DEM in conjunction with the building and ground DSM.